| || member for 6 years, 1 month, 17 days|

 I have been to cemeteries in at least 30 states including Alaska and Hawaii, as well as Canada, Mexico, New Zealand, Costa Rica, South Georgia & Falkland Islands and Argentina.

 I am a 4th generation San Franciscan.
-Lived in Marin County for 33 years and now live in Mendocino County.
+Living in Marin County for over three decades.

 I enjoy taking photographs of the surroundings and capturing the beauty of the burial plot.
 I do my best to capture the entire tombstone in as pretty a shot as I can manage.
 I continually watch for seasonal changes or offerings to capture a better representation of the marker and view.

-I spend a great deal of time in cemeteries (physically and virtually.)
+I spend all my time in cemeteries (physically and virtually.)
 I photograph and document a select number of cemeteries in the counties of Marin, Sonoma and Mendocino as well as San Francisco and Colma.

 I have finished photographing the following cemeteries in rural West Marin, Olema, Bolinas, Tomales Presbyterian, Tomales Catholic and Marshall.
 Have photographed B'nai Israel, Fernwood, Little Lake and Willits with continual visits for additions.

 I traveled to Antarctica in 2009 and visited Grytviken Island, where Ernest Shackleton is interred.
 Stop by and leave a virtual flower for one of the mariners.

 Rules about OBITUARIES